Frequently Asked Questions about the Camino

-Starting point(s): From Santiago de Compostela – 88k to Finisterre, 85k to Muxia, about 30k between the two towns
+Starting point(s): From Santiago de Compostela to Finisterre (88km), or to Muxía (85km), plus about 30km between the two towns.

 Approximate time required: 3 or 4 days for either route; a very full day between them.

-Description: This route is really an extension of the Camino Frances, taking you on to the ‘end of the world’ at the west coast of Spain.
-Tradition dictates that you burn your pilgrim clothes on the beach at the end of the journey (although this is now discouraged), and jump into the sea to bathe—and pick up a scallop shell as a symbol and memento of your journey.
+Description: This route is really an extension of the Camino Francés, taking you on to the ‘end of the world’ at the west coast of Spain.
+Tradition dictates that you burn your pilgrim clothes on the beach at the end of the journey (although this is no longer permitted), and jump into the sea to bathe — and pick up a scallop shell as a symbol and memento of your journey.